 - The reason for your referral (including a description of any injuries observed, allegations made, discussions with the child or other person, details of any witnesses and dates/times/places of alleged incidents).

-You might also be asked for your opinion about how the child and family will react to the referral, and any factors which may place the child or others at further risk (for example where there is domestic violence).
+You might also be asked for your opinion about how the child and family will react to the referral, and any factors which may place the child or others at further risk (for example where there is domestic abuse).

 After making a report

 A social worker will visit the child and its family and undertake an assessment of risk which may include working with (and sharing information with) other agencies.
+This might include Greater Manchester Police who could then investigate the situation to take action against any perpetrators.